 g.
 The laboratory shall maintain a system of internal sample tracking that documents sample custody from the time of receipt at the laboratory to the time of disposal.

 8. Analytical Methodology.
 The laboratory shall utilize acceptable analytical methods.
-The acceptable methods shall be those defined or referenced in the current federal regulations for the environmental matrix being tested.
+The acceptable methods shall be those defined or referenced in the current federal regulations at 40 CFR parts 136, 141 and 143, and the Department’s regulations at 310 CMR 22.00: Drinking Water, for the environmental matrix being tested.

 (b) Additional Requirements for Chemical and Radiochemical Laboratories.